 9. Mixing old and new – We believe there are new songs to be sung to Jesus.
 We also believe there is a great heritage of church music that we should embrace.
 You’ll find that our services use music from different genres and different centuries.
 It can be fast, loud, slow, or soft.
-We use a variety of instruments, everything from guitars and drums to the organ.
+We use a variety of instruments, everything from guitars, drums, and violins.
 In all this, the most important sound is that of the congregation singing.

 10. Prayerful – Our services include several different